Electric-Coin-Company/zcash-docs/source/rtd_pages/tor.rst

 Tor Support in Zcash
 ====================
-**Warning: Do not assume Tor support does the correct thing in Zcash; better Tor support is a future feature goal.**

-It is possible to run Zcash as a Tor hidden service, and connect to such services.
+It is possible to run Zcash as a Tor hidden service, and connect to such services. *Warning: Tor support does not explicitly support Zcash nor Zcash explicitly support Tor.*

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
 See `Tor Project FAQ:TBBSocksPort <https://www.torproject.org/docs/faq.html.en#TBBSocksPort>`_ for how to properly configure Tor.

-1. Run Zcash behind a Tor proxy
+1. Run Zcash through a Tor proxy
 -------------------------------

 The first step is running Zcash behind a Tor proxy.
 This will already make all